Moor Grange: Overview

 Most Street names are preceded by Old Farm, Latchmere, Moor Grange and Fillingfir.
 It also benefits from three large grassed areas for recreation.
 Close by for fishing are Clayton Ponds which are located in Clayton Wood.
 Some old and recent pictures of the estate can be seen on the Leodis website which has a large collection of photos from Leeds and surrounding areas.
 It is circled by the West Park section of the Leeds Outer Ring Road (A6120), Spen Lane and Butcher Hill.
 There are three high rise blocks of flats: one on Butcher Hill called Moor Grange Court; the other two are Clayton Grange and Clayton Court at the bottom of Fillingfir Drive.
 At the corner of Old Farm Parade are three sets of maisonettes which have recently been renovated on the outside.

 Proximity to the airport

-Moor Grange is situated about 4 miles from Leeds Bradford International Airport.
+Moor Grange is situated about four miles from Leeds Bradford Airport.
 Since 2000 the air traffic to the airport has increased from around 1.6 million passengers a year to over 3 million passengers a year.
 This has led to a large increase in air traffic over the estate, particularly in the summer months.
 The frequency of the extra traffic, has caused annoyance to some residents.
 At peak time, five or six passenger jets may pass over Moor Grange to land at the airport every hour.
 The level of traffic is expected to grow further.